It was the most anticipated day of the year: the staff sample sale.

 Do You Need More Stuff?

 How often do you get caught up in the thrill of a useless bargain?
-With Black Friday sales looming this week, I wonder how many of us will end up with another parcel or two of items we didn’t really want nor need.
+With Black Friday sales looming this week, I wonder how many of us will end up with another bag or two of items we didn’t really want nor need.
 And, how much of it will end up in a pile of landfill either here or burdened on a less fortunate country.

 I’ll let you in on a little secret.
 Lean in close now.
 Here’s what the fashion industry doesn’t want you to know: you have enough.
 You are enough.
 You’re enough without that new season handbag or trending cut of jeans.
 You’re enough without an upgraded iPhone or new shade of lipstick.
 Heck, if you’re reading this from Australia you probably own more ‘stuff’ than 90 per cent of the global population.